nazzacode/thesis--reimagining-computer-input/README.md

-# ctrlr-thesis--reimagining-computer-input

-"Re-Imagining input: Beyond the Typewriter Keyboard" | A wearable Hand Controlled Input Device (HCID) for the advancing XR revolution
+# Re-Imagining Input: Beyond the Typewriter keyboard

+> Building a wearable Hand Controlled Input Device (HCID) for the advancing XR revolution

-- Continuous updating
-- Supervisor
--
+*COLLAGE OF PICTURES HERE*

+## Abstract
+...

+## Giving Feedback
+If you would like to give me some feedback (please do!), please either /marup with hypothesis?/ or /use this link for adobe acrobat (online)/

+Author: Nathan Sharp

+Supervisor: Antonio Barbalace

 <!-- comment  -->
 [//]: # (comment.)